 Average winning bid prices for this RFP are shown in Table 1, along with the percentage change in price compared to last year's prices.
-Year over year, the weighted average auction prices were lower for every customer type.
-In fact, prices for all customer types achieved record lows.
+Year over year, the weighted average auction prices were higher for every customer type.
+This is largely due to increased capacity prices year over year.